filipesousaist/hunger-games-agents/README.md

 # hunger-games-agents
-Project for Autonomous Agents and Multi-Agent Systems Course from MEIC @ IST 2020/2021
+Hunger Games Agents: Project for Autonomous Agents and Multi-Agent Systems course from MEIC @ IST 2020/2021